Commando Helicopter Force: Organisation

-A Combat Service Support Squadron and Commando Mobile Air Operations Team also form part of CHF.
+An Aviation Combat Service Support (ACSS) Squadron and Commando Mobile Air Operations Team (Cdo MAOT) also form part of CHF.

-845 and 846 NAS received Merlin HC3s/HC3As to replace the retiring Sea Kings in 2014 and 2015.
+845 and 846 NAS received Merlin HC3/3As to replace the retiring Sea Kings HC4s in 2014 and 2015.
 846 NAS took their Merlin HC3s on 30 September 2014; 845 NAS followed on 9 July 2015.
-These are being upgraded to the Merlin HC4/4A as part of the Merlin Life Sustainment Programme (MLSP).
+These are being upgraded to the Merlin Mk4/Mk4A as part of the Merlin Life Sustainment Programme (MLSP).
 The Merlin HC4 has a grey colour scheme, not the dark green colour of the "Junglie" Sea Kings.

 Concurrently, 847 NAS has come to the end of the process of upgrading to the AgustaWestland AW159 Wildcat.

 845 Naval Air Squadron

-845 NAS operated the Westland Sea King HC Mk4 helicopter; a variant that has been specially modified for medium-lift transport and flying in all sorts of weather conditions and terrains.
+845 NAS operated the Westland Sea King HC4 helicopter; a variant that has been specially modified for medium-lift transport and flying in all sorts of weather conditions and terrains.
 845 had at least two of it Sea Kings deployed to the Bosnian theatre since 1992.
 Besides Bosnia, they have operated in Albania, Egypt, Honduras, Nigeria, Sierra Leone, Iraq and Afghanistan.
 845 NAS was temporarily stationed at RAF Benson in Oxfordshire as part of the Merlin transition until it relocated back to RNAS Yeovilton on 20 June 2016.